deisygysi/EVOP_2019/docs/03_Inference.md

 Two types of errors are possible are possible from testing a hypothesis: **type I** and **type II**.
 The risks of these two errors are inversely related and determined by the **level of significance** and the **power of the test**.

-* **Type I error**: occurs when the **null hypothesis is rejected when it is true**.
+* **Type I error**: occurs when the **null hypothesis is rejected when it is true**, it the **false positive**.
 The probability of committing a Type I error is called the significance level.
 This probability is also called alpha and is often denoted by $\alpha$.

-* **Type II error**: occurs when the **null hypothesis is failed to be rejected when it is false**.
+* **Type II error**: occurs when the **null hypothesis is failed to be rejected when it is false**, it is the **false negative**.
 The probability of committing a Type II error is called Beta and is often denoted by $\beta$.
 The probability of not committing a Type II error is called the Power of the test.

 | Error types                         |                | Null hypothesis (H0) is                                   |                                                           |
 |-------------------------------------|----------------|-----------------------------------------------------------|-----------------------------------------------------------|